 How do I get started as a landlord?

 To get started as a landlord, you must first look at properties that you could rent out.
-Research the neighborhoods before you buy to ensure that they are attractive to renters.
+Research the neighbourhoods before you buy to ensure that they are attractive to renters.
 Do the math to make sure you can run the property as a profitable business.
-Don’t buy a property unless the numbers work out in your favor.
+Don’t buy a property unless the numbers work out in your favour.

 After you buy a property, perform upgrades and make sure it follows all the requirements set forth by Ontario laws governing landlords and renters.
 Write a lease agreement and choose high-quality renters by following the tips in this article.
 Keep the property up to date and in good working order by performing regular maintenance.

 Is it easy to be a landlord?